elliotweiser/elliotweiser.github.io/README.md

 Pro.
 Together, we designed and implemented a secure, easy-to-use CD solution based on Jenkins.
 Inspired by Travis CI, it utilizes a declarative YAML syntax to describe the CD pipelines.
 This was the primary manifestation of our team’s charter to empower engineers.
+Project Mortar continues to provide CI/CD to hundreds of projects and users across Comcast.
 Below are some of the relevant components and features to which I contributed:

 * Groovy scripts for configuring the Jenkins master
 * Curating mkdocs-style user onboarding documentation